 Trust and respect are only earned over time, yet can be lost in a careless instant.
 Integrity and ethics have never been more important issues for leaders.

-Our crop of leaders who yearn to serve us come 2013 general elections need to understand that, leaders who do not walk the talk, who do not act as they wish their followers to act, can find that they no longer have any followers.
+Our crop of leaders who yearn to serve us come the 2013 general elections need to understand that, leaders who do not walk the talk, who do not act as they wish their followers to act, can find that they no longer have any followers.

 This a major reason why we have our fellow Kenyans being tried far away from home, a reason why we have the National Commission for Integration (NCIC) and Commission alongside the Truth Justice and Reconciliation Commission (TJRC) within us to remind us that, we need to shun tribalism and pull together as a nation.

-Our political leaders should get it clear, that the empowered Kenyan is not looking at the “what” they would want us to have because to them, this has been a pipe dream to them.
+Our political leaders should get it clear, that the empowered Kenyan is not looking at the “what” they would want us to have because, to them, this has been a pipe dream to them.
 What they would want to listen to, get inspired and become a call to a common goal of achieving the country’s hopes and aspirations is the “how” by bringing forth good policies that will make them feel appreciated as Kenyans and not Kenyans ready to vote because the same leaders are competing against each other.

 Politics as Plato saw it was a means of acquiring and maintaining wealth, power and privilege.
-More or less the same, he defined his belief in moral values as the corner stone of political life, values that could provide a standard to judge the value of any political activity.
-The moral values of a society would be overseen by the leaders who had the best interests of all their citizens at heart.
+More or less the same, he defined his belief in moral values as the cornerstone of political life, values that could provide a standard to judge the value of any political activity.
+The moral values of society would be overseen by the leaders who had the best interests of all their citizens at heart.

 In Kenya for example, we have a phenomenon that has exact similarity to racism – but it happens among Africans.
 It’s called negative ethnicity or “tribalism”.
 Cause: cultural ignorance and failure of diverse cultures to mix learn about each other and integrate.